Virat992/Telangana-State-Strategic-Insights-Growth-Analysis/README.md

-# Stretigic Insights & Growth Analysis For The Government of Telangana
+# Strategic Insights & Growth Analysis For The Government of Telangana
 ## by Virat Gajjar

 # Project Overview
-This project seeks to examining a real life dataset provided by the government of telangana and providing stretigic insights and growth analsis in three key areas which are:
+This project seeks to examining a real life dataset provided by the government of telangana and providing strategic insights and growth analysis in three key areas which are:
 - Stamp Registration
 - Vehicle Sales
 - TS-IPass